bUnit-dev/bUnit/docs/README.md

 ### View the documentation

+1. Build the `bunit.sln` solution in the root folder.
-1. From `docs/site` run `dotnet build`.
+2. From `docs/site` run `dotnet build`.
 If you get warnings from running `dotnet build`, try running it again.
-2. Inside `docs/site` run `dotnet run` to start the generation.
+3. Inside `docs/site` run `dotnet run` to start the generation.
-3. From `docs/` run `serve-docs.cmd`.
+4. From `docs/` run `serve-docs.cmd`.
 This will start up a local web server, hosting the generated documentation site.
-4. After changing samples from `docs/samples`, run `dotnet test`.
+5. After changing samples from `docs/samples`, run `dotnet test`.
 This will compile the sample components and run the sample tests.

 ## Documentation Writing Rules